DroopyTersen/spscript/README.md

 - `dao.profiles.setProperty(email, key, value)` - sets a profile property (key) for the user tied to that email address

 #### Utils
-- `utils.waitForLibrary(namespace)` - waits for the library to be on the page
+- `SPScript.utils.waitForLibrary(namespace)` - waits for the library to be on the page
-- `utils.waitForLibraries(namespaces)` - waits for all libraries to be on the page
+- `SPScript.utils.waitForLibraries(namespaces)` - waits for all libraries to be on the page
-- `utils.getScript(url)` - loads a javascript file onto the page
+- `SPScript.utils.getScript(url)` - loads a javascript file onto the page
-- `utils.getScripts(urls)` - loads multiple javascript files onto the page
+- `SPScript.utils.getScripts(urls)` - loads multiple javascript files onto the page

 #### Query String Helpers
-- `queryString.toObj(str)` - returns a javascript object.
+- `SPScript.queryString.toObj(str)` - returns a javascript object.
 Each query string key is a property on the object.
-- `queryString.fromObj(str)` - turns a javascript object into a string in format of "key1=value1&key2=value2"
+- `SPScript.queryString.fromObj(str)` - turns a javascript object into a string in format of "key1=value1&key2=value2"

 #### Templating
-- `templating.render(template, item)` - returns an html string. `template` is an html string with `{{property}}` placeholders. `item` is a javascript object whose properties will be used to fill in your html placeholders.
+- `SPScript.templating.render(template, item)` - returns an html string. `template` is an html string with `{{property}}` placeholders. `item` is a javascript object whose properties will be used to fill in your html placeholders.

+#### Request Headers
+- `SPScript.headers.getStandardHeaders([digest])` - sets the `Accept` and `Content-Type` headers to the JSON Mime type.
+If the optional `digest` token is passed, it sets the proper authoorization headers.
+Returns the headers as an object.
+- `SPScript.headers.getAddHeaders(digest)` - returns the headers object needed in order to create an item.
+- `SPScript.headers.getUpdateHaders(digest)` - returns the headers object needed in order to update an item.
+- `SPScript.headers.getDeleteHeaders(digest)` - returns the headers object needed in order to delete an item.

 ***